Guillaume Blin Research Group

 Heather MacPherson (Research Assistant)

 - Dr. Linus Schumacher, MRC Centre for Regenerative Medicine

 - Prof. Dave Robertson, College of Science & Engineering, University of Edinburgh

 - Dr. Elise Cachat, School of Biological Sciences, University of Edinburgh

 - Prof. Val Wilson, MRC Centre for Regenerative Medicine

-- Dr. Sally Lowell, MRC Centre for Regenerative Medicine
+- Prof. Sally Lowell, MRC Centre for Regenerative Medicine